-They’ll be binned before they get up to Celtic Manor.
-Someone took some white flowers – they’ll be chucked in the bin.
+They’ll be binned [thrown away] before they get up to Celtic Manor.
+Someone took some white flowers—they’ll be chucked in the bin.
 Nobody’ll read them.
 They don’t give a damn.
 I also handed in a letter from a Turkish foundation.
 Turks are very concerned about what’s happening in their country.
-I told them about behind the wall and they said, "Our police have gone one stage further – they shoot people all the time."
+I told them about behind the wall and they said, "Our police have gone one stage further—they shoot people all the time."
 Those people need to be heard.
-So many people need to be heard, but nobody is [being heard] apart from that top one percent.
+So many people need to be heard, but nobody is [being heard] apart from that top 1 percent.

-The next stop of the day was Cardiff Castle, where Nato delegates were having their dinner.
-Stop the War had organised a rally, which was attended by a few hundred protesters.
-Everyone was expecting Barack Obama to drive past in his motorcade, but he never did – presumably because there are other entrances to the castle and his security detail aren't stupid.
+The next stop of the day was Cardiff Castle, where NATO delegates were eating dinner.
+Stop the War had organized a rally, which was attended by a few hundred protesters.
+Everyone was expecting Barack Obama to drive past in his motorcade, but he never did—presumably because there are other entrances to the castle and his security detail isn't stupid.

-The following day some people from the camp organised an occupation of a branch of Barclays, protesting the bank's investment in the Israeli arms company Elbit.
-This was actually a fairly militant action compared to what I'd seen over the previous couple of days; the protesters entered the Newport branch shouting and singing, and then lay down on the floors.
+The following day some people from the camp organized an occupation of a branch of Barclays, protesting the bank's investment in the Israeli arms company Elbit.
+This was actually a fairly militant action compared with what I'd seen over the previous couple of days; the protesters entered the bank shouting and singing, and then lay down on the floors.

 Before the police arrived, four activists had super-glued their hands to desks and weren't budging.